Mount Tolmie

 Mount Tolmie, elevation 120 m, is a hill and surrounding neighbourhood in Saanich, Greater Victoria, British Columbia.
-It is located on the ancestral lands of the Saanich and Songhees people.
 The majority of the mountain forms Mount Tolmie Park, a municipal park, while the south side has several private residences.
-The peak of the hill is known for its excellent views of Victoria, the Olympic Mountains, and the San Juan Islands.
+The peak of the hill is known for its excellent views of Victoria, and the San Juan Islands.
+The view also includes the ability to see parts of four mountain ranges; the Olympic Mountains, the Coast Mountains, the Cascade Range (notably Mount Baker and Mount Rainier), and the Golland Range (notably Mount Work).

 Name

 The hill is named for William Fraser Tolmie, a Scottish surgeon, fur trader, scientist, and politician employed by the Hudson's Bay Company.
 In 1859 Tolmie was transferred to Fort Victoria.
 He was later elected to the Legislative Assembly of Vancouver Island, the elected body of the Colony of Vancouver Island.

 Geology

 Although there are volcanic peaks in the Pacific Northwest such as Mount Baker and Mount Rainier, Mount Tolmie is composed of sedimentary rocks formed in the Cretaceous period about 100 million years ago, as is its nearby larger sibling Mount Douglas.